 The Bachelor of Arts in English, with a Concentration in Secondary Education, is offered in collaboration with Mary Lou Fulton Teachers College.
 This program includes all required courses, professional field experiences, and student teaching for a university endorsement to the Arizona Department of Education for a teaching license.
+For more information please refer to the ASU Professional Licensure webpage.
 This degree provides a higher concentration of English and English language arts teaching methods than similar programs around the nation.

 For further information about applying to this program, please visit our Undergraduate Studies site.